Krafalski/hfb/README.md

 [Link to our wiki with a more complete list of git commands](https://github.com/ga-students/wdi-remote-matrix/wiki/Git-Cheatsheet)

+Note: `fork` is not on this list because `fork` is not a git command; it is github specific for copying a repository on github to a new location on github.

 ### Git VCS - Branches and Merging
 Git is a VCS (Version Control System).
 There are a few popular ones, but git ends up being a top choice because of its branching and merging feature.